Environment heterogeneity creates fast amplifiers of natural selection in graph-structured populations: Discussion

-Our results were obtained by extending to heterogeneous environments a general model of spatially structured populations on graphs, which does not rely on update rules~\cite{Abbara__Frequent}, and is close to experimental protocols of serial transfer~\cite{Kryazhimskiy12,Nahum15,france_relationship_2019,Chakraborty23,abbara_mutant_2024}.
-In addition, compared to studies of heterogeneous environments in evolutionary graph theory~\cite{maciejewski_environmental_2014, kamran_environmental_2019, kaveh_themoran_2020, brendborg_fixation_2022, svoboda_coexistence_2023, nemati_counterintuitive_2023}, which generally focus on two environments and their repartition across nodes, we obtained results for generic heterogeneity (where environments can differ in each deme and each be chosen in a continuum), both for frequent migrations in the branching process regime, and for rare migrations in the case of the line.
-Our results are thus a strong generalization over these previous studies.
-Moreover, we stress that while the rare migration regime can be mapped to evolutionary graph theory models with one individual per node for some migration asymmetries~\cite{marrec_toward_2021}, the frequent migration regime is fundamentally different, as states where several demes comprise both mutants and wild-type individuals are then key to the mutant's fate.
-This frequent migration regime is particularly relevant for experimental and natural populations, while the rare migration regime leads to very long fixation times.
+Our results were obtained by extending to heterogeneous environments a general model of spatially structured populations on graphs, which does not rely on update rules~\cite{Abbara__Frequent}, and is close to experimental protocols of serial transfer~\cite{Wahl01,LeClair18,Kryazhimskiy12,Nahum15,france_relationship_2019,Chakraborty23,abbara_mutant_2024}.
+Compared to previous studies of heterogeneous environments in evolutionary graph theory~\cite{maciejewski_environmental_2014, kamran_environmental_2019, kaveh_themoran_2020, brendborg_fixation_2022, svoboda_coexistence_2023, nemati_counterintuitive_2023}, which generally focus on two environments and their repartition across nodes, we addressed generic heterogeneity across demes.
+We obtained results both in the frequent migration branching process regime and in the rare migration regime.
+While the latter can in some cases be mapped to evolutionary graph theory models with one individual per node~\cite{marrec_toward_2021}, the frequent migration regime is fundamentally different, as states where several demes comprise both mutants and wild-type individuals become central to the mutant's fate.
+In population genetics, environment heterogeneity in spatially extended populations has also been studied in the context of species range limits.
+In these works, when a mutation is beneficial in one region but deleterious in another, gene flow from the region where the mutation is deleterious can hinder local adaptation in the one where it is beneficial, an effect known as swamping~\cite{haldane_relation_1956,slatkin_gene_1973,kirkpatrick_evolution_1997,lenormand_gene_2002,kawecki_conceptual_2004,polechova_limits_2015,kottler_draining_2021}.
+These studies typically consider continuous spatial structures and antagonistic effects of selection across space~\cite{slatkin_gene_1973,lenormand_gene_2002,kawecki_conceptual_2004} or quantitative traits whose optimum varies spatially~\cite{kirkpatrick_evolution_1997,polechova_limits_2015}, and focus on range expansion rather than mutant fixation or extinction.
+Despite these important differences, it is interesting to note that in swamping, migration from regions where a mutant is disadvantaged to regions where it is advantaged hampers adaptation, echoing our finding that the opposite migration flow (from more favorable to less favorable regions) can amplify natural selection.